Lincoln High School (Lincoln, California): Select Choir

-Instrumental Music Programs: Directed by Mrs. Claudia Lopes

-Marching Band, Pep Band, and Color Guard
+Music programs

 The Lincoln High School Fighting Zebra Marching Band is a field band, parade band and color guard that participates in competitions throughout the Central Valley.
 The 2014–15 season saw about 85 members including two drum majors and 10 color guard.
 The 2013–14 season's show was "Mary Poppins", 2014-15 was "From the Darkness", and the 2015–16 season's show was "Anyway the Wind Blows", a compilation of Queen songs including the world-renowned "Bohemian Rhapsody".
 Competitions have been attended in Stockton and at Folsom, Del Oro, and Oakmont High Schools.
 The marching band has a large hometown presence, performing at every home football game and marching parades throughout the year.
 The marching band also functions as a pep band during football and basketball games, constantly filling the stands with enthusiasm, cheering, and playing pep tunes such as "Land of 1000 Dances", "Zarathustra", "Go Big Blue", "ABC" by The Jackson 5.
 Some pieces performed are arranged by the band members themselves.
 The Star Spangled Banner is played before each game's beginning, and the drum-line often plays cadences than cause spontaneous outbreaks of dancing.

 Color guard enhances the visuals of the marching band.
 Rifle, saber, flag and ribbon techniques are taught to members of guard, and there is also a winter guard that's not affiliated with the marching band.
 Those who are not in marching band may join winter guard.

 The band has a two-week, nine hour pre-season in July that teaches new musicians how to march and allows the band to learn the drill and music.
 Three days during the week prior are devoted to teaching new members the basics of marching.
 Weekly sectionals during the school year allow each instrument section to focus completely on their own music and to work on memorizing the show.